-Departing from picturesque Cape Town in South Africa we drive into the idyllic Cape Winelands and onto the scenic Cederberg Mountain region.
+Departing from picturesque Cape Town in South Africa we drive into the scenic Cederberg Mountain region.
 Then we travel through remote Namaqualand, known for its seasonal wildflowers, to the Orange River where you can take an optional canoe trip.

 This accommodated South Africa and Namibia Safari departs from the beautiful city of Cape Town, stopping to at Table View to photograph or simply admire the panoramic views of the city and Table Mountain from afar.

 From Cape Town, we drive northeast to the picturesque Cederberg Region of the Western Cape, passing quaint farmstalls en route.
 The Cederberg Mountain area is famous for its hiking trails and endemic rooibos plants, used to make a hugely popular, health tea.
 Arriving in the Cederberg we visit a rooibos tea farm to see these indigenous tea plants as well as buchu plants, also used to make herbal tea.